-EDITORIAL The Functional Anatomy of the Reticular Formation
+Editorial: The Functional Anatomy of the Reticular Formation

-- 2Department of Clinical and Experimental Medicine, University of Pisa, Italy
+- 2Section of Neurology, Department of Clinical and Experimental Medicine, Pisa University Hospital, University of Pisa, Pisa, Italy

 The brainstem reticular formation (RF) represents the archaic core of those pathways connecting the spinal cord and the encephalon.
 It subserves autonomic, motor, sensory, behavioral, cognitive, and mood-related functions.
-Its activity extensively modulates cortical excitability, both in physiological conditions (i.e. sleep-wake cycle and arousal) and in disease (i.e. epilepsies).
-Such a wide variety of effects arises from the long course and profuse axonal branching of isodendritic reticular neurons, which allows the neuronal message to travel towards the entire cerebral cortex and downstream to the spinal cord.
+Its activity extensively modulates cortical excitability, both in physiological conditions (i.e., sleep-wake cycle and arousal) and in disease (i.e., epilepsies).
+Such a wide variety of effects arises from the long course and profuse axonal branching of isodendritic reticular neurons, which allows the neuronal message to travel toward the entire cerebral cortex and downstream to the spinal cord.
 On the other hand, the isodendritic architecture featuring a monoplanar branching allows most RF neurons to cover roughly half of the brainstem and to be impinged by ascending and descending pathways.
 In parallel, such a generalized influence on CNS activity occurs in combination with highly focused tasks, such as those involved in the coordination of gaze.

 Thus, this special issue necessarily encompasses such a multi-faceted nature of the RF.
-In fact, the integration of multiple activities within the brainstem reticular circuitries may explain why alterations of each of these domains may affect the emotional sphere, paving the way to the concept of emotional brainstem (Venkatraman et al., 2017).
-This brainstem region was explored in pioneer electrophysiological studies carried out by Moruzzi and Magoun (Moruzzi and Magoun, 1949), who first demonstrated a crucial role of this wide area in activating and deactivating cortical EEG background amplitude and frequency.
+In fact, the integration of multiple activities within the brainstem reticular circuitries may explain why alterations of each of these domains may affect the emotional sphere, paving the way to the concept of emotional brainstem (Venkatraman et al.).
+This brainstem region was explored in pioneer electrophysiological studies carried out by Moruzzi and Magoun (1949), who first demonstrated a crucial role of this wide area in activating and deactivating cortical EEG background amplitude and frequency.
 Interestingly, they demonstrated that there is a direct diffuse connection of different levels of RF (ranging from medulla to midbrain) with the whole cortex.
 At that time, however, the anatomical substrates responsible for such effects were largely ignored, and even the systematic definition of the RF as a complex of specific nuclei was still to be defined.
 Moreover, also the neurochemical substrates responsible for such effects were still to be discovered.
 In the following decades the main neurons constituting different areas of RF; and their neuro- and co-transmitters mediators have been characterized.
-Nevertheless some biochemical and neuroanatomical features of specific RF neurons still need to be better defined, in different species, including humans.
-Therefore, a contribution of the present issue is entirely dedicated to a systematic analysis of all catecholamine-containing nuclei within the mouse RF (Bucci et al., 2017).
+Nevertheless, some biochemical and neuroanatomical features of specific RF neurons still need to be better defined, in different species, including humans.
+Therefore, a contribution of the present issue is entirely dedicated to a systematic analysis of all catecholamine-containing nuclei within the mouse RF (Bucci et al.).
 This paper, while confirming classic morphological studies on the isodendritic core of the RF (Brodal, 1957; Ramón-Moliner and Nauta, 1966), sheds new light on a few previously undefined reticular neurons.
 In fact this study showed that some neurons located in the area postrema are indeed catecholamine cells, placed continuously and downstream to the A2 area (Area Cinerea).

-The key role of the brainstem RF in mediating those activities relevant to species survival, such as pain and reward, sets the ground for these brain regions as preferential targets for drugs of abuse as reported by Ferrucci et al. (2019).
-In particular, while most of the literature on the effects of amphetamines has focused on their effects on dopaminergic neurons, there are several reports indicating a key role of the effects of amphetamines on LC in mediating many of their behavioral effects, including reward.
-Furthermore, interesting data indicate that the interaction of RF pontine cholinergic neurons (Ch5 and Ch6) with midbrain DA neurons might be crucial for the hyperlocomotion induced by amphetamines (Ferrucci et al., 2019).
+The key role of the brainstem RF in mediating those activities relevant to species survival, such as pain and reward, sets the ground for these brain regions as preferential targets for drugs of abuse as reported by Ferrucci et al. In particular, while most of the literature on the effects of amphetamines has focused on their effects on dopaminergic neurons, there are several reports indicating a key role of the effects of amphetamines on LC in mediating many of their behavioral effects, including reward.
+Furthermore, interesting data indicate that the interaction of RF pontine cholinergic neurons (Ch5 and Ch6) with midbrain DA neurons might be crucial for the hyperlocomotion induced by amphetamines (Ferrucci et al.).

 So far, the RF has been viewed mainly as an archaic collection of ascending and descending systems, and interconnected nuclei, which play only a rough and ancestral role in interlacing various CNS areas.
 Nevertheless, specific nuclei of the RF act as premotor centers, involved in the fine-tuning of the gaze, both along the vertical and horizontal plane.
-This latter function was investigated by Wang et al., who defined the central mesencephalic reticular formation as a conduit for the collicular saccadic signals in the horizontal gaze (Wang et al., 2017).
+This latter function was investigated by Wang et al. who defined the central mesencephalic reticular formation as a conduit for the collicular saccadic signals in the horizontal gaze (Wang et al.).

 All these features are covered by specific contributions of the research topic, which offers an updated view to define the anatomical correlates of the multiple and interconnected roles played by the brainstem reticular formation in health and disease.

-Keywords: sleep-wake cycle, Arousal, emotional brainstem, Locus Coereleus, Pain, iso-dendritic neurons, catecholamine, drug addiction
+Keywords: sleep-wake cycle, arousal, emotional brainstem, locus coereleus, pain, iso-dendritic neurons, catecholamine, drug addiction

-Received: 03 May 2019;
+Received: 03 May 2019; Accepted: 14 May 2019;

-Accepted: 14 May 2019.
+Published: 29 May 2019.

-Edited by: Javier DeFelipe, Cajal Institute (CSIC), Spain
+Edited and reviewed by: Javier DeFelipe, Cajal Institute (CSIC), Spain

-Copyright: © 2019 Faraguna, Ferrucci, Giorgi and Fornai.
+Copyright © 2019 Faraguna, Ferrucci, Giorgi and Fornai.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.